A deserving Japan reaches first Rugby World Cup quarterfinal - WHIZ News

-The game that almost didn’t happen because of the destruction caused overnight Typhoon Hagibis become a World Cup classic, with Michael Leitch’s Japan lineup holding on to sweep Pool A and earn a shot at South Africa next week.
+Against all odds, Japan finished unbeaten to top Pool A and earn a shot at South Africa next week.
 And it has form against the two-time champion, after producing the so-called Miracle of Brighton to upset the Springboks in 2015.

 Japan is into the knockout stage for the first time, fittingly in the first Rugby World Cup staged in Asia.